Sienci-Labs/Resources/laserbeam/lb-software/ytsb-lb-offsets-in-gsender.md

 </ul>
 &nbsp;
 <ul>
   <li>This time we are working with <b>orientation <i>B</i></b>.
-Once again, let’s start by mapping out how our physical setup corresponds to our jog controller.
+Once again, let's start by mapping out how our physical setup corresponds to our jog controller.
 Set the origin point for your workpiece using your router/spindle.
-Based on your setup, see which direction in which the laser will have to be moved to reach the router/spindle’s current position.
+Based on your setup, see which direction in which the laser will have to be moved to reach the router/spindle's current position.
 Match that to the jog control coordinate system.</li>
 </ul>
 <img class="aligncenter wp-image-6313 size-full" src="https://resources.sienci.com/wp-content/uploads/2024/02/Picture23.jpg" alt="" width="616" height="605" />
 <ul>